WaveBeans/wavebeans/docs/user/exe/readme.md

 Distributed mode allows to spread the execution across multiple servers in the same network.
 It is similar to multi-threaded execution but has a few key differences: the data is transfered over the network, hence it should be serializable, all participants in the flow is recommended to run the very same version to avoid any glitches.

 A few things you need to get acquinted before the start.
 Firstly, in distributed modes there are two main participants: Facilitator and Distributed Overseer (simply Overseer further down).
 Secondly, the actual execution happens across a few nodes, so for the storage always use something that is accessible from any of your machines, i.e. NFS, HDFS, S3, etc.

+The distributed mode is very similar to multi-threaded one, with only exception that in distributed mode multiple threads additionally communicate with each other over the network.

 ### Overseer